City of Adelaide

-Workers place of residence data should be viewed alongside Self-sufficiency and Jobs to workers ratio datasets for a summary of local employment opportunity by industry, as well as modelled Employment by industry (Total) numbers and Employment locations to understand the relative size of each industry sector and its distribution across the the Bayside Council area.
+Workers place of residence data should be viewed alongside Self-sufficiency and Jobs to workers ratio datasets for a summary of local employment opportunity by industry, as well as modelled Employment by industry (Total) numbers and Employment locations to understand the relative size of each industry sector and its distribution across the the City of Adelaide.
 To analyse the characteristics of local workers in each industry, go to the Local workers section.

 Australian Bureau of Statistics (ABS) – Census 2016 – by journey to work

 |Adelaide - All occupations||2016|

 |Live and work in the area||5,250||4.5||0|

 Source: Australian Bureau of Statistics, Census of Population and Housing(opens a new window) 2016.
 Compiled and presented in economy.id by .id (opens a new window), the population experts.